Top Health Information Management (HIM) Certifications - AHIMA, AMT, AAPC

 American Medical Technologists (AMT)

 The AMT is one of the leading certifying organizations for allied health careers.
-They offer ten certifications in an array of fields including laboratory consultant, phlebotomist, dental assistant, and more.
+They offer twelve certifications in an array of fields including laboratory consultant, phlebotomist, dental assistant, and more.
 They offer a medical administrative specialist certification for those pursuing HIM careers.

 Medical Administrative Specialist (CMAS) Certification